NorthenCat/Vision-OCR-Python--n8n-Automation-Tools/readme.md

 This component handles the OCR processing and communication with n8n for seamless data extraction and organization.

+## System Requirements

+**macOS Only**: This application uses Apple Vision for OCR processing and is therefore only compatible with macOS systems.

 ## Setup

 ### 1. Create a Virtual Environment